Information about transport to the United Kingdom

 The UK House of Commons approved the agreement on 9 January 2020 by a large majority.
 Also the House of Lords approved the agreement on 22 January 2020.
-In January, the European Parliament will vote on it.
-If the agreement is approved, there will be a transition period.
-This transition period will last until 21 December 2020.
+The United Kingdom left the European Union on 31 January 2020.
+Now, there is now a transition period.
+This transition period will last until 31 December 2020.
 All the EU regulations and rules will continue to apply to the United Kingdom during this period.

 Your checklist (after the transition period)

 - Make sure that you are able to submit your declaration to Dutch Customs